parallelvirtualcluster/pvc/docs/architecture/cluster.md

 In addition to these functions, coordinators can usually also run all other PVC node functions.

-The set of coordinator nodes is generally configured at cluster bootstrap, generally 3 nodes, which are then bootstrapped together to form the initial 3-node cluster.
+The set of coordinator nodes is generally configured at cluster bootstrap, initially with 3 nodes, which are then bootstrapped together to form a basic 3-node cluster.
 Additional nodes, either as coordinators or as hypervisors, are then added to the running cluster.

 ##### The Primary Coordinator